dit/dit/docs/measures/multivariate/multivariate.rst

 Multivariate
 ************

-Multivariate measures of information.
-These are all linear combinations of atoms from an I-diagram.
+Multivariate measures of information generally attempt to capture some global property of a joint distribution.
+For example, they might attempt to quantify how much information is shared among the random variables, or quantify how "non-indpendent" in the joint distribution is.
+The first batch are all linear combinations of atoms from an I-diagram, and are therefore computable using only the entropy of subsets of the distribution.

 .. toctree::
    :maxdepth: 2